xbeat/Machine-Learning/README.md

 The Bernoulli distribution is a discrete probability distribution for a binary random variable.
 It models scenarios with two possible outcomes, often referred to as "success" and "failure."
 This distribution is named after Swiss mathematician Jacob Bernoulli and serves as a foundation for more complex probability distributions.

+## Exposing LLM Application Vulnerabilities with Python

+Understanding LLM Vulnerabilities

+Large Language Models (LLMs) have revolutionized natural language processing, but they also introduce new security challenges.
+This presentation explores critical vulnerabilities in LLM applications and demonstrates how to identify and mitigate them using Python.

 ## MASA and SAM Image Segmentation Models in Python

 Introduction to MASA and SAM